 Also known as abdominoplasty, a tummy tuck is a procedure that removes excess fat and skin from the abdomen.
-Often combined with liposuction and “muscle tightening”, tummy tucks can result in a leaner, smoother, and slimmer abdominal profile.
+Often combined with liposuction and “muscle tightening”, tummy tucks can result in a leaner, smoother, and slimmer belly!

-Probably one of the most common questions about abdominoplasty is how the scars will look like.
+Probably one of the most common questions about abdominoplasty is how the scars will look?
 In this post, we’re going to discuss tummy tuck scars and what to expect after this procedure.
-In general the scars will fade like your other scars from surgeries.
-A good example which most women can relate to or have a friend they can ask about it is a c-section scar.

-Some patients may produce irregular scars, but this is rare.
-The irregular scars form due to excess of collagen, and they include:
+Some patients may heal with abnormal scars, but this is uncommon.
+These scars form due to excess of collagen, and include:

-The healing process of tummy tucks scars is not something we can generalize.
 Many factors that influence scar healing are specific to each patient.
 These include age, nutrition, genetics, compliance(or noncompliance) with postoperative care instructions, smoking, infection, tension, size, activities, and overall body composition.
-Your general health and wellbeing also play a role in how fast the scars heal and fade.
+Your general health and wellbeing clearly play a role in how fast and how well your scars heal and fade.
 Below you can see the general description of the healing process of tummy tuck scars indifferent stages.

 It’s perfectly natural to notice scars are still visible even six months of the postoperative period.
 At this point, the scars gradually lose their pigmentation.
 This means there won’t be prominent red color, and you can see the scar fade.
 Instead, your scar may appear rosy pink or soft brown.

 Scars after a tummy tuck are inevitable.
-Your skin needs to heal first.
-Although the scars don't go away entirely, they fade over time.
-However, there are some useful things you can do to make scars less visible and speed up the healing process.
+Although the scars don't go away entirely, they typically fade overtime.
+However, there are some useful things you can do to make scars less visible.
 These include:

-· Tattoo –probably the easiest way to make scars less visible is to get a tattoo, but you will be able to do this once your skin has fully healed
+· Tattoo –probably the easiest way to make scars less visible is to get a tattoo, but you will be able to do this once your skin has fully healed (after 12 months).

 · No tanning –UV exposure may cause your scars to maintain more pigment and therefore be darker in color.
 Avoid tanning your scars (i.e. make sure they are covered by bikini bottom, and sun screen around the belly button).

-· Avoid irritating clothes and products – products with harsh formulas and clothes made of uncomfortable and irritating fabrics can cause redness and make the scars appear prominent
+· Avoid irritating tape, clothes and products – products with harsh formulas and clothes made of uncomfortable and irritating fabrics can cause redness and make the scars appear prominent.